 The Quivira Draft CCP is here

 Quivira has completed a Draft Comprehensive Conservation Plan (CCP), and it is currently nearing its final stages of completion.
 Check this page for any updates.

 Hunting is allowed annually from September 1 through February 28.
 Find out more.

 Catch the latest news on what is being observed at Quivira, including Waterfowl and Shorebird Surveys.See what is here

 Current Road Conditions

-Road conditions: mostly dry, with some muddy areas from recent rains.
-Drive carefully and do not enter areas of standing water or deep, loose sand.
+Road conditions: mostly dry and dusty.
+Drive carefully and do not enter areas of deep, loose sand.

 About the NWRS